ifilot/edp/docs/user_interface.rst

 Calculate the average electron density (or electrostatic potential) at a radius :math:`r \in 0,R` from an atom with 0.01 Å increments.
-The sampling points are based on the coordinates of the 23<sup>rd</sup> order Lebedev quadrature.
+The sampling points are based on the coordinates of the 23\ :sup:`rd` order Lebedev quadrature.
 The result is written to `spherical_average.txt`.

 *Example*: ``-r 1,1.5``